watrt/gslx680-acpi/README.txt

 file into a firmware image using the tscfg2fw script in the firmware/ directory.

-Shortly, a new firmware format will be introduced.
-You can use the fwtool script in firmware/ to convert "classic" firmware images into the new format and set device parameters.
-This format is designed to provide information to the driver that cannot obtain anywhere else.
-It is particularly useful on platforms that do not contain touch panel and firmware parameters in the DSDT or DT.

-A description of the file format is included at the end of firmware/Firmware/Silead.pm.

-The driver does not support this new firmware format, however.
+Example:
+./firmware/tscfg2fw TS_CFG.h gslxxxx.fw

+The resulting firmware image is suitable for the original code this driver is based on, but starting from version 2.0.0, a new format will be introduced.
+The new format is cleaner and requires less format checks on the driver side.
+It also includes device parameters like panel width and height, number of touch points and others.

+A new tool, 'firmware/fwtool', is available to convert legacy firmware into the new format.
+You will also need to pass options specifying the hardware parameters to the converter, or the resulting firmware will not be loaded by the driver.
+The file format is described in 'firmware/Firmware/Silead.pm'.
+Use perldoc or a text editor to read.

+Example usage:
+./fwtool -c gslxxxx.fw -m 1680 -w 940 -h 750 -t 10 -f track silead_ts.fw

+This will read gslxxxx.fw, convert it into silead_ts.fw in the new format, then set the controller type to GSL1680, the panel width to 940 dots, the height to 750 dots, the maximum number of touch points to 10 and enable software finger tracking.

+You might still need to calibrate the touchscreen later, if the numbers are unknown or not accurate.
+Note that the maximum width and height are 4095.
+The driver is currently hardcoded to a touch point limit of 10 fingers, so specifying more than that will not work.

+The resulting firmware should be named silead_ts.fw and installed into /lib/firmware

 Build Instructions